Last Updated on 25/08/2025

 But generating leads through social media without a clear action plan is like trying to sail a ship without a compass.
 There’s a cheat sheet to success, too.

-With eight years of social media marketing automation experience–especially in LinkedIn outreach–I’ll show you how you can make social media your giant lead-generation machine.
+With eight years of experience in social media marketing automation, especially in LinkedIn outreach, I’ll show you how to make social media your giant lead-generation machine.

 a.
 Identifying the Best Platforms for B2B Lead Generation

 With 63 million decision-makers, LinkedIn is the leading platform for B2B lead generation.
-20% of LinkedIn users make purchase decisions for their business.
-It’s the most popular social networking media among Fortune 500 companies–your target demographic.
+Twenty percent of LinkedIn users make purchasing decisions for their businesses.

-The best of all, you don’t have to spend a fortune to see lead conversion on LinkedIn.
+The best part is that you don’t have to spend a fortune to see lead conversion on LinkedIn.
 Leveraging the platform’s paid plan, you can identify decision-makers and directly initiate a conversation through Inmail.

-X (formerly Twitter), the popular microblogging media, is also a lucrative platform.
+X (formerly Twitter), the popular microblogging platform, is also a lucrative platform.
 Though not great for direct lead generation, X is where opinions, humor, news, and stories are shared every second.

 The 336 million active users make the platform a gold mine for focusing on thought leadership, trend tracking, and real-time engagement.
 You can stay on top of emerging trends, follow relevant industry hashtags, and grow your brand visibility through X.

 While often overlooked, Facebook is also a platform you can’t miss.
-As the biggest social network in the world, it hosts 91% of B2B marketers, among which 67% use it for lead generation.
+As the biggest social network in the world, it hosts 91% of B2B marketers, among whom 67% use it for lead generation.

-Even better, combine all these three platforms, and they’ll become your lead generation titan.
+Even better, combine all three of these platforms, and they’ll become your lead generation titan.
 If your budget is extended, add the following platform to the mix:

 - YouTube for video marketing